Jarvis73/BubbleNets-Python3/README.md

 # BubbleNets
-Learning to Select the Guidance Frame in Video Object Segmentation by Deep Sorting Frames
+This repository is a implementation of article *Learning to Select the Guidance Frame in Video Object Segmentation by Deep Sorting Frames* by Brent Griffin.

-Contact: Brent Griffin (griffb at umich dot edu)

 ## Change Logs

 * This repository is forked from [griffbr/BubbleNets](https://github.com/griffbr/BubbleNets)

-* Update to `Python3`
+* Update to `Python3` and verified in `Tensorflow==1.13.1`

 * Format code style